Audit Firm Scalebox

 Overview

-We have launched the Scalebox to assist firms develop and maintain audit quality as they start out in the PIE audit market and as they grow.
-The Scalebox will also help us to better understand these firms and target our supervision work.
+The FRC’s Audit Firm Scalebox exists to help firms develop and maintain audit quality as they enter and grow in the PIE audit market.
+The Scalebox also allows us to understand these firms better, enhancing our supervisory approach accordingly.

 What are the objectives of the Scalebox?